buzzie71/MaskOfFutures/README.md

 The configuration supports the use of color codes with a & prefix.
 In addition to the Minecraft formatting codes, other codes are used to specify different strings:

 - `&p` denotes the name of the killed player.
-- `&z` denotes the name of the killing mob.
-If the mob does not have a custom name, the name of the mob type is used instead.
+- `&z` denotes the name of the killing mob/player.
+If the killer is not a player and does not have a custom name (eg. from being nametagged), the name of the mob type is used instead.
 - `&i` denotes the name of the item in the killing mob's hand at the time of the kill.
 If the item does not have a custom name (that is, not named on an anvil or through plugins), then the item type as listed in the Bukkit API's Material enum is used instead.
 (This is used in the with-item phrase contained in msg.mobtype.item, which is not included in the death message unless the killing mob is holding an item.
 The behavior of using this code in the main death message when the mob is not holding an item is undefined.)
 - `&w` denotes a space concatenated in front of the with-item phrase given in msg.mobtype.item.
 This can be inserted in death messages for mobs that can kill with an item (given in msg.mobtype.noitem) to specify where this phrase goes in the message.
 Such a death message will append the with-item phrase at the end of the given death message if the `&w` code is missing.

 When a player dies and custom death messages are on, the plugin will randomly choose one death message from the config's list for the applicable death reason, replace flags with names as described above, and display it.

 If a player dies due to a mob that can visibly hold an item (eg. zombies, skeletons, players, witches), a random death message from the applicable death reason's `noitem` list is chosen.
 If the killing mob is holding an item at time of player death, a random with-item phrase is chosen from the applicable death reason's `item` list and either appended to the end of the `noitem` death message or substituted in place of `&w` as described above.
 The resulting death message is then displayed.

+===
+Custom message items
+===

+For death messages that include item reporting, certain items can be configured to display a custom message if the item was held by the killing mob/player, regardless of what the mob was.
+Such a death message is displayed if the item (referenced by its name in the Material enum) is listed under the String list `itemMsg` in the config, and there is a corresponding category for it containing death messages.
+For example, for custom messages to appear for feathers, `itemMsg` should contain `feather`, and death messages should be provided under `msg.feather`.
+Note that the item must be listed under `itemMsg` and have corresponding death messages; if the latter is missing, the plugin will handle the death message according to the mob that made the kill, as is the usual behavior.

+===
+Death message sharing
+===

+Kills by certain causes can be configured to use a death message list for another cause.
+This is encoded in the config by an additional key under `listShare`, with one String naming the cause whose death message list to use placed under that key.
+This feature was envisioned to be used primarily for mobs (eg. kills by husk using death messages for zombies, which would be indicated in the config by the presence of the key `listShare.husk` with String `"zombie"` listed inside).

 ===
 Suppressing death messages